-On October 2nd 2009 the then Minister for Lands returned a portion of the Southern park, Lot 679 in DP729635, to the Land Manager's control.
-This was previously looked after by Council for the City of Sydney.
+The Minister for Lands returned a portion of the Southern park, Lot 679 in DP729635, to the Land Manager's control on October 2nd 2009 previously looked after by Council for the City of Sydney.

 The Land Manager and GBOTA have jointly funded improvements to the pedestrian footpaths in the area.
 It is also planned that work on this area is incorporated into the planning for the Southern Perimeter Project as there is a common boundary.
-This area is used for parking on race nights.
+This area is used mainly on race nights.